Siftah/get_iplayer/installation.md

 #### Perl Support
 Perl is part of the OS X base system, so no installation is necessary.

-Additional Perl modules may be installed using the [local::lib method](#linux-manual-perl-local) described above for Linux/Unix, with one change: replace `wget -O-` with `curl -kL -o -` in the instructions.
-Also note that the LWP and XML::Simple modules are already installed with the system Perl on OS X.
+Additional Perl modules may be installed using the [local::lib method](#linux-manual-perl-local) described above for Linux/Unix.
+Note that the LWP and XML::Simple modules are already installed with the system Perl on OS X.

 <a name="osx-manual-programs"></a>
 #### External Programs